 New Zealand has some of the best growing conditions in the world.
 Clean air, fertile soils, a cool ocean, generous climate, and fewer pests and diseases all contribute to the unique quality and taste of New Zealand grown kiwifruit.
-80% of New Zealand grown kiwifruit comes from the Bay of Plenty.
+81% of New Zealand grown kiwifruit comes from the Bay of Plenty.

-There are approximately 2,700 kiwifruit growers in New Zealand and around 12,747 hectares of kiwifruit in production.
+There are approximately 2,843 kiwifruit growers in New Zealand and around 13,610 hectares of kiwifruit in production.
 Zespri markets the majority of New Zealand grown kiwifruit and is the most recognised fruit brand in the largest cities in Greater China.

-New Zealand grown Zespri kiwifruit generated global sales revenue of 3.1 billion in the 2018/19 season and sold 148.8 million trays (3.55kg = 1 tray).
+New Zealand grown Zespri kiwifruit generated global sales revenue of \$2.871 billion in the 2021/22 season and sold 175 million trays (3.55kg = 1 tray).

-The return made by New Zealand kiwifruit export revenue in the 2018 year is significant in comparison to other fruit and vegetables.
-Kiwifruit was 1.9 billion whilst total horticultural export revenue was \$5.5 billion.
-Kiwifruit represents 34% of the total horticultural export revenue.
+The return made by New Zealand kiwifruit export revenue in the 2021 year is significant in comparison to other fruit and vegetables.
+Kiwifruit was \$2.8 billion whilst total horticultural export revenue was \$6.68 billion.
+Kiwifruit represents 40% of the total horticultural export revenue.
 Although New Zealand grown kiwifruit export returns are large in comparison to other horticultural products, kiwifruit is a small fruit category in a global context.
-While the world total production of kiwifruit has increased by over 50% during the last decade, the kiwifruit remains a niche fruit, taking up an estimated 0.22% of the global fruit bowl, which is dominated by apples, oranges, and bananas.
+While the world total production of kiwifruit has been increasing, the kiwifruit remains a niche fruit, taking up an estimated 0.22% of the global fruit bowl, which is dominated by apples, oranges, and bananas.